iobis/mwhs-data-mobilization/README.md

 This repository centralizes biodiversity data mobilization efforts for marine World Heritage sites.
 This repository is organized as follows:

-- [Issues](https://github.com/iobis/mwhs-data-mobilization/issues): status tracking and discussion of data sources to be processed as well as any other issues.
 - Folder [datasets](datasets): raw data files and documents organized by site and dataset.
 - Folder [output](output): combined Darwin Core Archive output for all sites and datasets.
 - Folder [notebooks](notebooks): notebooks for bundling individual datasets into a Darwin Core Archive for publishing.